 What happens when I buy a PDF from you?

 PDFs are delivered directly via email once you pay and check out.
 Downloads are limited, so PLEASE download and save each PDF to your computer, otherwise I end up spending all my time re-sending orders.
 Ack!

 Each PDF is just like a pattern in any of our kits: one page is a full-color pattern and another page of instructions.
 You can read the PDF from your portable device or print it out to use again and again.
 Of course, PDFs aren’t to be shared because they are copyrighted designs sold for on a single-use basis.
 By not re-distributing these patterns you're keeping my small home business going.
 I appreciate your honesty and restraint!
 Who needs bad karma, right?

 What's in a kit?
 How is the Basic Kit different from the Deluxe Kit?

 Both kits have a full-color pattern, instructions, thread and material.
-The Deluxe Kit also includes a wooden hoop and two needles.
+The Deluxe Kit also includes a 5" wooden hoop and two needles.
 The material is 14-count silver-grade white Charles Craft, which I have professionally die-cut with zig-zag edges to prevent messy fraying.
 The thread is DMC six-strand cotton (so you can easily find the colors at any craft store) and the needles are size 24 tapestry.
 In 2012, we switched from clumsy, hard-to-print and shop-fragile paper envelopes to poly bags, so they wear better in stores and you can reseal your work in them to keep things clean.
 Style Yourself Vintage did a great and thorough post about what's included in our kits and how to get started.

 I'm buying this as a gift and I have no idea what to choose... help!